 Far from it.
 But 45 feels to me like an “in the meantime” moment, a place of clarity and visioning my future as an aging parent and friend to my daughter, a loving but firm Grandmother, a Lover and Companion to my husband, a compassionate Elder to strangers and a productive Senior Citizen.

 I must admit that I am not totally comfortable with these emerging identities.
 There is a part of me that wants to fight the aging/maturing process.
 My long legs still look gorgeous in shorts and shorter skirts.
 My ankles are still slender.
 My skin, although needing more frequent application of moisturizer and lotions, is still taut and my neck is not sagging.
+I’d be stupid if I said that I didn’t want my youthful appearance to last.
+Who doesn’t want to look young for as long as possible?
+I know I do, which is why I might read something like these beverly hills dermal repair reviews in the near future so I can see how this particular product can help to keep my age-defying looks.
 No, I would not chance wearing a bikini on the beach but my butt still looks good in tight pants, especially in those seamless undies from La Senza.

 My heart, however, is in a different place.
 No longer do I need the excitement of a big party, the spotlight or a campaign trial.
 The few close friends that form my inner circle and who are part of my extended family are enough.
 My home is my sanctuary.
 Angello, who like me is aging, and Marley – the puppy, literally warm my heart when they greet me with kisses at the end of a day’s work.